U.N. plans for air drops, food aid in Syria suffer setbacks

 Jan Egeland, chairman of the U.N. humanitarian task force, said there were "clear indications" that a food convoy would go to Daraya within days, although not on Friday as planned.

-"The Russians in the task force themselves today said that it is the food component that the people are waiting most for in Daraya and that remains to be delivered," he said.
+"The Russians in the task force today said that it is the food component that the people are waiting most for in Daraya," he said.

-"In Daraya, we reckon there will be around 4,000 people only left at the moment but that is women, children, people in great need.
-The reason we were not able to go by land access is lack of government approval."

-Bouthaina Shaaban, a top adviser to Assad, said that "nobody is starving in Daraya".

-"Daraya is the food basket of Damascus ...
-We all take our food from Daraya," said Shaaban who was addressing a conference on fighting al Qaeda and Islamic State militants at the National Press Club.

-She earlier said that Syria was working with the U.N. representative to find ways to deliver food and medical aid to Syrians.

-The U.N. wants to supply 11 besieged or hard-to-reach areas in the next few days and already has approval to deliver food aid to three other areas next week, Egeland said.
+The U.N. wants to supply 11 besieged or hard-to-reach areas in the next few days and already has approval to deliver food aid to three other areas next week, he said.

-(Reporting by Tom Miles and Stephanie Nebehay in Geneva and Yara Bayoumy in Washington; Writing by Stephanie Nebehay; Editing by Tom Heneghan and Tom Brown)
+(Reporting by Tom Miles and Stephanie Nebehay; Writing by Stephanie Nebehay; Editing by Tom Heneghan)